jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-10-29-add-buzzer-to-wizard-x220/index.md

 draft: false
 tags: "fpv"
 ogKeywords: "low, voltage buzzer, solder, solderless, wizard x220, how to add buzzer, lost model buzzer, betaflight buzzer config"
 ogDescription: "Having a low voltage buzzer could be very beneficial, but having a lost model buzzer could be even more beneficial.
-We' re gonna look at how to set it up on the Wizard x220."
+We're gonna look at how to set it up on the Wizard x220."
 ogImage: "./add-buzzer-to-wizard-3.jpg"
 ---